-IDEA 2004 requires not less than one special education teacher of the child, or where appropriate, not less than one special education provider of the child.
-Therefore, if a speech pathologist, occupational therapist, or other special education provider, other than the student's special education teacher, is on the IEP team, written consent from the parent would be required for the speech pathologist, occupational therapist, or other special education provider, other than the student's special education teacher, is on the IEP team, written consent from the parent would be required for the speech pathologist, occupational therapist, or other special education provider to be excused from attending the IEP team meeting when the IEP team meeting involves a modification to, or discussion of, the IEP team member's related services or area of the curriculum.
+IDEA 2004 requires not less than one special education teacher of the student, or where appropriate, not less than one special education provider of the student.
+Therefore, if a speech pathologist, occupational therapist, or other special education provider, other than the student's special education teacher, is on the IEP team, written consent from the parent would be required for the speech pathologist, occupational therapist, or other special education provider to be excused from attending the IEP team meeting when the IEP team meeting involves a modification to, or discussion of, the IEP team member's related services or area of the curriculum.